 After Apple added around 150 in iOS 9.1 Google went ahead and took the extra step adding more than 200 to Android, giving users a vast selection to choose from.
-These are right in the stock Google Keyboard app, but it requires Android 6.0.1 and a system level update to get them, as they’re built into the font.
+These are right in the stock Google Keyboard app.
+That said, it requires Android 6.0.1 and a system level update to get them.
+They are built into the font code.

 Quick Launch Camera